 Step 4: Then the screen will pop up a small window and ask you to choose a time to recover.
 Select a time you want and then click Restore to begin the Samsung contacts recovery.

 Step 2: There may pop up a window, in which you are required to allow USB debugging, just click on OK to move on.
-There might be a Super user authorization pop up on your device during the scan.
+There might be a Superuser authorization pop up on your device during the scan.
 If you get it, click Allow to continue.
 If not, just skip this step.

-Step 3: As you can see, the screen will display different types of files in your Samsung phone.
+Step 3: As you can see, the screen will display different types of files on your Samsung phone.
 In this case, what you need to recover is the contacts, so you should choose the option of Contacts.
-Then click on Next to move on and start to scan.
+Then click on Start to move on and start to scan.
 During this process ensure that your Samsung phone battery is more than 20%.
 If the scanning process becomes stuck, it implies that the auto rooting failed and you need to root the device manually.

-Step 4: Patiently wait for a couple of minutes until the scanning process finished, and then the program will display all of the contacts information of your phone which includes phone number and contact name.
+Step 4: Patiently wait for a couple of minutes until the scanning process finished, and then the program will display all of the contacts information of your phone which includes a phone number and contact name.
 You need to spend some times to look through the contacts data to find out what you need or you can just easily choose all the contacts to recover.
 Do not forget to click on the Recover button to finish the recovery.
-In addition, e-mail will be saved as vCard on your computer which you can send back to your Samsung device at any time.
+In addition, an e-mail will be saved as vCard on your computer which you can send back to your Samsung device at any time.

-Part 4: Transfer Contacts to the SIM Card or another Device.
+Part 4: Transfer Contacts to the SIM Card or Another Device

 Although the recovery steps have been finished, I also want to give you a reminder to avoid the contacts of your Samsung device being deleted by mistake again.
 I suggest that you should transfer the current contacts to your SIM card or other devices to backup.